h8liu-archives/luna/readme.md

-Eventually, my dream is that we have a working small toy operating system that can compile itself on Raspberry Pi, and every piece of code in this project will not only be working, but also be reviewed by a bunch of reviewers that has no understanding on the project design at first.
+Eventually, my dream is that we have a working small toy operating system that can compile itself on Raspberry Pi, and every piece of code in this project will not only be working, but also be reviewed and comfirmed to be understandable by a bunch of reviewers that has no understanding on the project design at first.
 I will use all kinds of methods (comments, documentation, tutorials, examples, live-demos, playground, whatever) to help the reviewers understand the implementation details.
 After all, the purpose of this project is to produce human-comprehensible code, rather than yet-another compiler/operating system.

 If you find this project intersting, you are always welcome to contribute.
 Besides programmers, I am also trying to find volunteers